 This means that the majority of West Africans have no access to very basic health facts, like treatment for diarrhea or pre-natal care.
 Consequently, unproven, ineffective and substandard health care practices and treatments are difficult to eradicate, and the implementation of effective care is often delayed for long periods.

 In October 2016, the TWB Guinea team completed the basic training for 15 English to French translators.
-12 of these translators have gone on to work on the health content modules from the HEAT repository.
+12 of these translators went on to work on the health content modules from the HEAT repository for 4 months, translating 700,000 words of critical and life-saving medical and health information from English into French.
 The language of the medical content modules has been simplified with the support of English editors from Content Rules, using TWB’s Simple Words for Health database and Acrolinx technology, making the translation process faster and easier.
-The 12 trainees receive training on the importance of language, the principles and practices of translation using computers and translation tools, in addition to learning skills in translation memory technology, post-editing of machine translation and business.
+The 12 trainees received training on the importance of language, the principles and practices of translation using computers and translation tools, in addition to learning skills in translation memory technology, post-editing of machine translation and business.